suhdev/songkick-wrapper/README.md

 	}
 ```

+For more details documentation, have a look at the [API's reference](http://suhdev.github.io/docs/songkick-wrapper)

 You can request an API key at songkick's [website](http://www.songkick.com/api_key_requests/new).

 Feel free to add/change/use the module in anyway you want. :D
 ### Copyright
 Copyright (c) 2015 Suhail Abood